Sound (geography): Etymology

 The term sound is derived from the Anglo-Saxon or Old Norse word sund, which also means "swimming".

-The word sund is already documented in Old Norse and Old English as meaning "gap" (or "narrow access").
-This suggests a relation to verbs meaning "to separate", such as absondern and aussondern (German), söndra (Swedish), sondre (Norwegian), as well as the English noun sin, German Sünde ("apart from God's law"), and Swedish synd.
-English has also the adjective "asunder" and the noun "sundry', and Swedish has the adjective sönder ("broken").
+The word sund is also documented in Old Norse and Old English as meaning "gap" (or "narrow access").
+This suggests a relation to verbs meaning "to separate", such as absondern and aussondern (German), söndra (Swedish), sondre (Norwegian), as well as the English verb sin, German Sünde ("apart from God's law"), and Swedish synd.
+English has also the verb "sunder", the adjective "asunder" and the noun "sundry', while Swedish has the adjective sönder ("broken").

 In Swedish and in both Norwegian languages, "sund" is the general term for any strait.
-In Swedish and Nynorsk, it is even part of names worldwide, such as in Swedish "Berings sund" and "Gibraltar sund", and in Nynorsk "Beringsundet" and "Gibraltarsundet".
-In German "Sund" is mainly used for place names at the Baltic Sea like Fehmarnsund, Strelasund, and Stralsund.
+In Danish, Swedish and Nynorsk, it is even part of names worldwide, such as in Swedish "Berings sund" and "Gibraltar sund", and in Nynorsk "Beringsundet" and "Gibraltarsundet".
+In German "Sund" is mainly used for place names in the Baltic Sea, like Fehmarnsund, Strelasund, and Stralsund.